 Travel the city how the locals do – in the seat of a cyclo!
 These iconic vehicles were introduced to Cambodia in 1936, and remain one of the best and most economical ways to see the city.
 You can go on a tour of Phnom Penh, with the cyclo drivers navigating you through some of the busiest streets and to major landmarks.

 Tuol Sleng Genocide Museum and Choeung Ek Genocidal Centre

-While it’s not be an ‘enjoyable’ experience, understanding Cambodia’s history is an important part of visiting the country.
-Tuol Sleng was once a high school, however in 1975, it was converted into a prison by the Khmer Rouge Regime.
+While it’s not an ‘enjoyable’ experience, understanding Cambodia’s history is an important part of visiting the country.
+Tuol Sleng was once a high school, however, in 1975, it was converted into a prison by the Khmer Rouge Regime.
 In the four years that Tuol Sleng operated, over 17,000 people were incarcerated.
 After the prison was uncovered by the Vietnamese Army in 1979, Tuol Sleng was converted into a historical museum, memorialising the actions of the regime.

 Choeung Ek (more commonly known as the Killing Fields) was used as a mass grave site by the Khmer Rouge regime between 1975 and 1979.
-Now serving as a memorial, the site features a Buddhist Stupa, which was created to honor the victims of the regime.
+Now serving as a memorial, the site features a Buddhist Stupa, which was created to honour the victims of the regime.

 You can visit Cambodia’s capital on one of our Avalon Waterways Mekong river cruise.